cagrigsby/liggy/README.md

 * Note that the user is pop by default, you need to change it for a different user. *

-Run `sudo ln -s /opt/liggy/liggy.sh /usr/local/bin/liggy` to be able to call it as liggy from any directory.
+Run `sudo chmod +x /opt/liggy/liggy.sh && ln -s /opt/liggy/liggy.sh /usr/local/bin/liggy` to be able to call it as liggy from any directory.